SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 **Note:** At runtime, most of the configurator library is lazy loaded when the configurator is first loaded.
 This is done for performance reasons.

+## Supported Attribute Types and Display Types

+The following CPQ attributes types are supported in the storefront:

+- User input or computed (string)
+- User input or computed (number)
+- User selection
+- User selection with quantity for each attribute value
+- User selection with attribute quantity input
+- Numeric attributes with interval domain (as of Spartacus version 5.0)

+The following CPQ display types are supported in the storefront:

+- Checkbox
+- Dropdown
+- Radio button
+- Free input, no matching (string or number)

 ## Saved Cart

 {% capture version_note %}